Jobcenter

 Apart from that, you are entitled to catch up on a vocational qualification, a secondary school-leaving certificate or a similar school-leaving certificate.

 Please note: Have you started further training before July 1st, 2023?
-Then you can also get 150 per month from July 1st, 2023 for the remainder of your training.
+Then you can also get €150 per month from July 1st, 2023 for the remainder of your training.

 What languages do the employees at the Jobcenter speak?

 As a rule, the employees of the Jobcenter unfortunately only speak German.
 Sometimes they also speak English or other languages, but unfortunately, there is no guarantee.
 If you don't speak German very well yet, it's best to have an interpreter accompany you.
 If you don't know anyone privately, ask for help at a counselling centre or support initiative in your area.
-In case you are not sure where you can get help, register on our multilingual community platform, "Together in Germany".
-We will then try to find local counselling centres where you can seek support.

-In some Jobcenters, there is a free interpreter telephone service available: an interpreter will be on the phone during your conversation at the Jobcenter and translates for you.
+In some Jobcenters, there is a free interpreter telephone service available: an interpreter will be on the phone during your conversation at the Jobcenter and translate for you.
 It is best to ask your Jobcenter directly about your options.

 What rights and obligations do I have vis-à-vis the Jobcenter?